Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 1. Press any key to continue.
 This will close the Command Prompt window.

+1. In Microsoft Defender portal in your browser.

+1. Select **Settings** from the left menu bar, then from the Settings page select **Endpoints**.

-1. Back in the Onboarding page, under the section "2.
+1. On Onboarding page, under the section "2.
 Run a detection test", copy the detection test script by selecting the **Copy** button.

 1. In the windows search bar of the virtual machine, type **CMD** and choose **Run as Administrator** on the right pane for the Command Prompt app.